adam-p/danforth-east/README.md

 I wanted the "database" to be human readable/understandable/exportable/manipulable.
 People seem pretty comfortable with spreadsheets (the old membership list was kept in one).
 Some experimentation showed that the speed of accessing spreadsheet data with every request was acceptable (for the size of data in question), and I figured I could add caching of the data (on either or both of the server or client) if needed.

-So here's a rough flow of what happens when user is directly registered by an association manager:
+So here is a rough flow of what happens when a member is directly registered by an association manager:

 1. Manager requests the `/new-member` page.
 2. Server fetches authorization spreadsheet and checks that the manager's email address is in it.